 Besides dragging your way through the timeline, you can also double click on a spot within one of the bands to zoom to that specific time point.
 You can also enter a year into the “Jump to Year” field, located below the timeline, to scroll immediately to a specific year.

-If you have your Zotero pane open, you can click on one of your items in the timeline, and it will automatically select that item within your Zotero collection.
+If the Zotero library window is open, you can click on an item in the timeline, and it will automatically select that item in your Zotero collection.
 This is a convenient way to take notes about any item while viewing it in chronological context against other items in your collection.

 You can manipulate the representation of your timeline in several ways with the tools displayed below.